-We report qualitative and quantitative results showing that \methodName\ allows for deterministic manipulation of face features with a high degree of disentanglement.
-We compared to two state-of-the-art baselines and show that \methodName\ generates more precise and localised face editing results.
-In addition, we developed a simple user interface that consists of multiple sliders, similar to common digital character editing tools~\cite{schwind2017facemaker, briceno2019makehuman} that provide users with an easy-to-use interface with precise control over the face feature values (see video demonstration: \url{https://youtu.be/1xQb9zDs-Kg} - anonymised for review), paving the way for more sophisticated digital face editing tools than possible so far\footnote{Project code, models, as well as an interactive demo will be released upon acceptance.}.
+We report qualitative and quantitative results showing that \methodName\ allows for predictable manipulation of facial features with a high degree of disentanglement.
+Most crucially and novel compared to previous methods, our capability to measure and set precise facial feature values enables predictable user editing outcomes: Users can control the desired degree of change precisely and deterministically and know upfront the amount of change required to achieve a certain editing result.
+In addition, we developed a user interface that consists of multiple sliders, similar to common digital character editing tools~\cite{schwind2017facemaker, briceno2019makehuman} that provide users with an easy-to-use interface with precise control over the face feature values (see video demonstration: \url{https://youtu.be/xSXAJP1M3ew}), paving the way for more user-friendly digital face editing tools.